Duta/stuttering-lang/README.md

 Right now it only deals with numbers, since it was just a quick hack.
 I'll hopefully get round to adding in more stuff at some point.

+Also, it doesn't actually compile to Java yet, it's literally just a pretty-printer.
+I'd like to make the process more involved such that it actually compiles to Java.
+This will involve little annoyances like marking up the AST with information such as types and whether an assignment is the first to that variable.